MindFlavor/YoctoScheduler-core/README.md

 * Each task should read its configuration from the centralized server (to encourage task independence).
 * Required tasks:
   * T-SQL task
+  * PowerShell task
+  * SSIS task

 ### ToDo

 #### Mandatory
-* Required tasks:
-  * A command line task
-  * A PowerShell task
+* PowerShell cmdlets.
+They are fairly easy to implement as they can only wrap the REST API calls.

 #### Nice to have
 * Tasks can spawn another task(s) as result of their elaboration.